ilastik binaries are provided for Windows, Linux, and Mac at our download page.

 Download the Linux

-.tar.bz2 bundle and extract its contents:
+.tar.bz2 bundle and extract its contents from the terminal:

 tar xjf ilastik-1.*-Linux.tar.bz2